Twizzar/Twizzar.Documentation/src/advanced-functionality/generics.md

 ```

 The `WhereItemsIs` method now takes not only a predicate but also a type parameter.
 This addition is essential because Twizzar distinguishes between methods with different type arguments.
 Meanwhile, the Called(1) method confirms that the `CreateList<T>()` method was invoked once.

-## Conclusion

-Twizzar's advanced features for handling generic methods in C# unit testing provide powerful capabilities for customizing, mocking, and verifying the behavior of these methods.
-With Twizzar, you can confidently test code that relies on generic methods with ease and precision.